-Ride the view on your way to the Paradise Point sky ride, a popular attraction in St. Thomas.
+Ride the view on your way to the Paradise Point sky ride, one of the most popular things to do in St. Thomas for cruise ship visitors.
 Not for those who fear heights.
-The sky ride will elevate you 700 feet above water as you cross the bay from Havensight to Charlotte Amalie.
+The sky ride will elevate you 700 feet above the water as you cross the bay from Havensight to Charlotte Amalie.
 The 7-minute ride is the best way to see all of St. Thomas and the bay beneath dotted with numerous boats and yachts.
-The ride also affords you spectacular views of the mountainside and its residential houses.
+The trip also affords you spectacular views of the mountainside and its residential houses.

 An eco-tour of St. Thomas is one of the best tours you can take in the Caribbean.
-Visit the mangrove lagoon on this tour and go kayaking, snorkeling or even paddle boarding in this beautiful ecosystem.
-The mangroves arrange themselves in small islands and their cover offers a natural home for sea and animal life.
+Visit the mangrove lagoon on this tour and go kayaking, snorkeling, or even paddle boarding in this delicate ecosystem.
+The mangroves arrange themselves in small islands, and their cover offers a natural home for sea and animal life.
 Enjoy snorkeling and exploring this tropical paradise.
-Tours are offered by cruise lines and local tour operators.
+Cruise lines and local tour operators offer tours.

 10. Dive in St. Thomas

 St. Thomas has an abundance of coral reef systems that support the over 500 fish life in its waters.
 Book a diving excursion and dive in any one of the many sites around the island.
 Dive to underwater wreck sites where you will see plenty of fish.